MicrosoftDocs/sql-docs/docs/sql-server/sql-server-docs-contribute.md

 ## <a id="tools"></a> Edit locally with tools

 Another editing option is to fork the **sql-docs** or **azure-docs** repositories and clone it locally to your machine.
 You can then use a Markdown editor and a git client to submit the changes.
+This workflows is good for edits that are more complex or involve multiple files.
+It is also good for frequent contributors to docs.microsoft.com.

 To contribute with this method, see the following articles: